 HR & Internal Communications:

-- Onboarding content standardising new employee integration
+- Onboarding content standardizing new employee integration

 - Leadership messages building visibility and alignment